PhiCtl/Panda-final-project/README.md

 - Study 3: [https://climatecommunication.yale.edu/publications/gender-differences-in-public-understanding-of-climate-change/](https://climatecommunication.yale.edu/publications/gender-differences-in-public-understanding-of-climate-change/)

-## Do you really want to know more about the climate change?
+## Do you really want to know more about the climate change 🌳?
 If you are really interested in our ADAdventure, don't wait, run and to visit our site ▶️ [Who does really care about climate change ?](https://phictl.github.io/Panda-final-project/).

 ## Project structure: